DylanWRh/Computer-Vision-22Fall/01-Hybrid-Image/README.md

 ```
 python hybrid.py
 ```
-Low pass image, high pass image and hybrid image will be saved as `left.jpg`, `right.jpg`, `hybrid.jpg`.
+Hybrid image will be saved `hybrid.jpg`.

 To process your own images, run
 ```